Islandora/documentation/docs/installation/playbook.md

 ```

 #### group_vars/webserver/general.yml

 ```yml
 openseadragon_iiiv_server: http://example.org:8080/cantaloupe/iiif/2
 matomo_site_url: http://example.org
 ```

 #### hosts

-You'll need the ssh particulars for logging into your server in the hosts file.
+You'll need the SSH particulars for logging into your server in the hosts file.
 This example is set up to login as `root` using
-an ssh key.
+an SSH key.
 You'll need to get the details for logging into your remote server from your hosting provider (AWS, Digital Ocean, etc...)
 or your systems administrator if you're running the server in-house.
 See
 [this page](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#connecting-to-hosts-behavioral-inventory-parameters)
 for more details about what you can put into a